Giacomo-Orsucci/progan_mio/README.md

 ## Author
 Jerome Rony [@jeromerony](https://github.com/jeromerony)

-- this is an arrangment of the Jerome's work made by me for my thesis work
+- this is an arrangment of the Jerome's work and the others reported in this repo and in the ones ending in _mio.
+This is made by me for my thesis work.